-We're now turning off displays, tannoy announcements and other noises from 10-11am every Tuesday at 27 of our stores in Greater Manchester, Merseyside and North Wales and from 9-10am at eight of our stores in Kent – and we're planning to extend the initiative to more stores across the country throughout 2019.
+We're now turning off displays, tannoy announcements and other noises from for an hour every Tuesday at 64 of of our stores in North and West London, Essex, Kent, Greater Manchester, Merseyside and North Wales – and we're planning to extend the initiative to more stores across the country throughout 2019.
 You can see a list of participating stores here.

 It's a cause particularly close to the heart of our Marple store's manager Simon Lea, who made headlines back in 2016 when he introduced a 'quiet hour' when he was at our Manchester Living store after watching the experiences of a customer with her autistic child in the store.

 He said: "If we can make a few small changes to give these customers a better shopping experience and make them comfortable, then I know the store will be a better place to shop for everyone."

 Our Inclusive Hour is part of the new Purple Tuesday initiative, so we've worked closely with local charities and authorities to see what more we can do to improve the shopping experience and teamed up with the Alzheimer's Society to provide dementia awareness training to colleagues in the stores.

 Jeremy Hughes, chief executive at the Alzheimer’s Society, said: "We hear too often from people with dementia that once simple things like popping to the shops can become almost impossible as their symptoms worsen, and certain environments can be increasingly difficult to deal with.

 "As 850,000 people have dementia across the UK, it’s vital businesses ensure they are taking steps to become dementia friendly and these customers are supported to feel included in their local community.